WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Karra Elejalde, Candela Fernández, Bárbara Goenaga

-I may not be a big scifi fan but I am willing to try a few titles so long they're well worth to sit through and it doesn't get too confusing with its many plot twists and scifi babble to the point that I'm lost and snoozing on a theater seat.
+I may not be a big scifi fan, but I am willing to try a few titles so long they're well worth to sit through and it doesn't get too confusing with its many plot twists and scifi babble to the point I'm lost and snoozing on a theater seat.
 Or a couch.

-Now, if said movie mixed in some mad slasher antics, however, I can guarantee that it will have me baited but still keeping an open mind as pulling off a scifi horror hybrid that revolves around a trope-filled subgenre such as a slasher can be tricky; while many easily did this by exchanging fleshy humans for robots (HARDWARE (1990) and Chopping Mall (1986)) and aliens (Alien (1979), Without Warning (1980) and Almost Human (2012)) for killers, or lazily chucking slasher anti-heroes into a scifi setting (Leprechaun 4: In Space and Jason X), sometimes we have people like director Nacho Vigalondo trying a more grounded scientific exploit, which is the major plot point of this ingenious thriller.
+Now, if said movie mixed in some mad slasher antics, however, I can guarantee that it will have me baited but still keeping an open mind as pulling off a scifi horror hybrid that revolves around a trope-filled subgenre such as a slasher can be tricky; while many easily did this by exchanging fleshy humans for robots (HARDWARE (1990) and Chopping Mall (1986)) and aliens (Alien (1979), Without Warning (1980) and Almost Human (2012)) for killers, or lazily chucking slasher anti-heroes into a scifi setting (Leprechaun 4: In Space (1996) and Jason X (2001)), sometimes we have people like director Nacho Vigalondo trying a more grounded scientific exploit, which is the major plot point of this ingenious thriller.

 Hector is a bored husband who's moving in with his wife to a new home comfortably tucked near the woods.
 After being spooked by a silent phone call, he decided to pass the time by testing out his binoculars, spotting a radio tower and a girl who's currently stripping.
 Obviously thinking this is beyond ordinary, his curiosity leads him into the woods, looking for the nude girl but only to find her passed out against a rock and that he is not alone when a man with pink bandages covering his head stabs him with a pair of scissors.
 After a chase through the woods, Hector sees salvation in the form of the radio tower he spotted earlier and upon approaching, a voice from the building helps him get in and instructs our hunted man to hide from the killer inside a large container filled with white liquid.